Verification Logic

 Match (full credit)

-The item was found in the OCR text with high confidence.
+The item or field was found with high confidence.
 It counts as 100% credit toward the category score.

 Maybe (half credit)

-The item might be in the screenshot, but the match isn't strong enough to be certain.
-Typically caught by the rescue pass.
+The item or field might be present, but the match isn't strong enough to be certain.
+OCR near-misses are typically caught by the rescue pass.
 Counts as 50% credit.

 Miss (no credit)